hwayne/autohotkey-scripts/README.md

 # autohotkey-scripts

-Authotkey description

-Some of my AutoHotKey scripts, since people keep asking.
-I removed some personal scripts, like a hotstring that prints my address.
-Then I added comments to *everything* so that you can understand what's going on.
+Interested in [AutoHotKey]() but don't know where to start?
+This is a collection of scripts I use every day, annotated with plenty of comments so you can understand how it all works!

-Disclaimer: most of these scripts are pretty jank.
+Disclaimer: many of these scripts are pretty jank.
 There's no incentives to clean things up when I'm the only developer *and* user.
-Your AHK should be the same way.
+Don't feel like your AHK needs to be pristine.
 Embrace the jank.

 ## How to use